bitovi/github-actions-docker-publish/README.md

 This GitHub Action will build, tag, an publish your docker image.
 The logic has been designed for our use case, but can be modifed for yours.

+The image name will default to be the same as the GitHub Repo.

 # Default Tagging Logic
 The tagging logic works as follows:
 1. If you have a value for `image_tag` then we will use that value.